New Endowed Award Honors 12 Faculty from CAS, GSEC, Law

 Associate Professor of Biology Margaret Metz

 Margaret Metz is a plant community ecologist.
 She explores the relative importance of biotic interactions, disturbance, and the abiotic environment in driving dynamics.
 Metz and her students do field research on pathogens and natural regeneration in the old growth conifer forests of the Columbia River Gorge.
 She has ongoing research programs in both the coastal forests of the western US, where a recently introduced pathogen is transforming forest diversity, and in the tropical rainforests of eastern Ecuador, where she has a long-term project on the role of natural regeneration in the maintenance of the hyperdiversity in Amazonian forests.Metz has been awarded $47K in competitive research funding from the Population and Community Ecology Cluster program of the National Science Foundation.
-Her new DEB award is her sixth competitive NSF grant since 2014, following earlier support for her research in this forest disease system, as well as additional grants from NSF for her long-term research in the Amazonian forests of Ecuador and more recent work in the old growth conifer forests of southwestern Washington.
+Her recent DEB award is her sixth competitive NSF grant since 2014, following earlier support for her research in this forest disease system, as well as additional grants from NSF for her long-term research in the Amazonian forests of Ecuador and more recent work in the old growth conifer forests of southwestern Washington.
 All of Metz’s external funding has enabled Lewis & Clark students to actively engage in field research and data analysis.

 Associate Professor of Hispanic Studies, Director of Ethnic Studies Magalí Rabasa